Chart Color Schemes

 Tallebudgera's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

 Analysis of health metrics shows strong performance throughout Tallebudgera.
-Mortality rates and chronic condition prevalence were assessed by AreaSearch, with prevalence of common health conditions low among the general population but higher than the national average among older, at-risk cohorts.
+Mortality rates and chronic condition prevalence were assessed by AreaSearch to be low among the general population but higher than the national average among older, at-risk cohorts.

-Private health cover was found to be exceptionally high in the area, with approximately 59% of the total population (2,434 people) having it, compared to 52.5% across the rest of Queensland.
-The most common medical conditions were arthritis and mental health issues, impacting 7.9% and 7.0% of residents respectively.
-72.5% of residents declared themselves completely clear of medical ailments, compared to 67.6% across the rest of Queensland.
-The area has 18.8% of residents aged 65 and over (779 people), which is lower than the 20.4% in the rest of Queensland.
-Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.
+Private health cover was found to be exceptionally high in the area, with approximately 59% of the total population (2,465 people) having it, compared to 52.5% across Regional Qld.
+The most common medical conditions were arthritis and mental health issues, impacting 7.9 and 7.0% of residents respectively.
+A total of 72.5% of residents declared themselves completely clear of medical ailments, compared to 67.6% across Regional Qld.
+As of the latest data (18/03/2021), 18.9% of residents were aged 65 and over (793 people), which is lower than the 20.4% in Regional Qld.
+Health outcomes among seniors present some challenges, though they rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health